CareGuide/ramparts/CONTRIBUTING.md

 # Contributing

-Everyone is welcome to contribute to SpamParser.
-Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions, reporting or triaging [issues](https://github.com/CareGuide/spam-parser/issues), et al.
+Everyone is welcome to contribute to Ramparts.
+Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions, reporting or triaging [issues](https://github.com/CareGuide/ramparts/issues), et al.

 No matter how you want to get involved, we ask that you be kind, and treat others on the project with respect.